The team focused on communication, kindness, and quality!

 (708) 699-4326 ● firstname.lastname@example.org

 Trustee Michael Carpanzano has been a part of the Bolingbrook Business Community for over a decade.
 Michael was first elected to the Village of Bolingbrook Board of Trustees in 2019.
 He serves (or has served) as an Volunteer Executive Board Member for several local non-profit organizations focused on youth mentoring, crime prevention, and education.
 Michael believes that Bolingbrook is a place to live, work, play, and grow!
-He lives in the "River Hills" subdivision of Bolingbrook with his wife (Dr. Nadia Carpanzano), their son (Luca), and their adopted family dog (Turbo).
+He lives in the "River Hills" subdivision of Bolingbrook with his wife (Dr. Nadia Carpanzano), their son (Luca), their daughter (Mina), and their adopted family dog (Turbo).

 Michael founded the Bolingbrook Events Page back in 2017 and currently serves as one of their Volunteer Content Creators!
 In 2020, the COVID-19 pandemic placed extreme negative pressure on local small businesses and local restaurants.
 In addition, residents needed a central resource for goodwill and helpful links.
 Michael volunteered his time and resources to create the #BolingbrookStrong initiative as well as SHOP Bolingbrook and Eat in Bolingbrook!
 He also launched a Bolingbrook Pet Resources Page and Bolingbrook Food Pantry Resources Page!